andrewgazelka/andrewgazelka/README.md

 |[ezAuton](https://github.com/ezAuton/ezAuton/)|A library for autonomous vehicle navigation I made in my junior & senior years of high school.
 Uses Java and Kotlin.|![ezAuton](.github/ezAuton.gif)|
 |[Ray tracer](https://github.com/andrewgazelka/csci5607-proj3)|A project for my computer graphics class made in C++|![RayTracer](.github/raytracer.png)|
 |[Rust OpenStreetMap](https://github.com/andrewgazelka/RustOpenStreetMap)|A pathfinding library that uses parallel bi-direcitonal A* to find shortest paths in Minnesota.
 Uses custom low-memory `Vec` implementation and message passing.
 Can find any path in an average time of 3.5ms.
 The picture shows the paths generated from running with 1000 random start-end pairs.|![Rust OSM](https://github.com/andrewgazelka/RustOpenStreetMap/blob/master/.github/bda.png)|

-**Most of my web/app development (JS/TS/Flutter/Angular/NestJS) is private!
-Please contact me if you want an overview!!**